WilliamWFLee/pyud/docs/introduction.rst

 Introduction
 ============

-This documentation is for pyud, a simple library in Python for facilitating the access of the Urban Dictionary API.
+This documentation is for pyud, a simple library written in Python for facilitating the access of the `Urban Dictionary`_ API.

 Requirements
 ------------